 Garlic Bacon Mushrooms

 These crazy delicious Garlic Bacon Mushrooms are the ultimate side dish.
 They're easy enough to make as a weeknight side yet tasty enough to serve alongside a Thanksgiving or Christmas dinner.
-This recipe is also 100% gluten-free + paleo + Whole30 approved.
 Dig in, my friends!

 Today is International Bacon Mushroom Day, and we are all about celebrating it.